54 Comments

 That certainly puts the notion that he killed himself out of a sense of defeat or inevitable conviction to bed, then.

-It seems clear that if somebody is being paid for “massages” that include sexual behavior that goes so far as to compel the person to watch you masturbate or touch them sexually, the reason you are paying that person isn’t massages themselves.
+It seems clear that if somebody is being paid for “massages” that include sexual behavior that goes so far as to compel the person to watch them masturbate or touch them sexually, the reason they are paying that person isn’t massages themselves.
 Whether that was ever explicitly stated doesn’t make it any less the case.

 It also seems his recruiters knew he liked underage girls.
 Even if he didn’t ask for minors, his preference for them was revealed as he had reoccurring sexual encounters with them and kept asking for more whether it can be proven he knew they were minors or not.